On this page:

 Submit your online Writing Placement Test summary and essay at least 10 days before your scheduled Orientation date.
 If you do not, your course schedule may be incomplete.

-To begin the writing placement test, you will be required to authenticate with your Wright State UID and PIN.
+To begin the writing placement test, you will be required to authenticate with your Wright State Campus username (w001abc) and password.
 The first time you log in, you will see the test and instructions for completing it.
 Remember: Once you begin the test, you must complete it by submitting your writing within 12 hours.

 To submit your test, you will return to this page and log in again.
 When you do, you will receive instructions for submitting your test.